Joshuakibwage/frontend-javascript/README.md

-# 📘 ALX Frontend JavaScript: TypeScript Projects
+# 📘 ALX Frontend ProDev JavaScript: TypeScript Projects

 Welcome to my **ALX ProDev-Frontend TypeScript repository**, a hands-on deep dive into mastering **TypeScript**, a strongly typed superset of JavaScript.
 This repo showcases my progress in applying OOP principles, advanced types, interfaces, and ambient declarations — all aligned with real-world frontend application development.